Lecturer: Antti Punkka

 Lectures (24h) on Thursdays 10-12 (https://aalto.zoom.us/j/64876923126)

 Assessment methods: Home assignments and exam; grading principles:

-- Exam (max points 24) – at least 10 exam points needed to pass the course
+- Exam (max points 16) – at least 7 exam points required to pass the course

 - Succesful submission of course feedback: 1 point